mcc-us/ea/_questions/q-residency-status2.md

 U.S. citizens and resident aliens must report and pay applicable U.S. taxes on:

 A. Only their foreign source income
-B. All of their income (both U.S. and foreign source) regardless of where they live correct
+B. All of their income (both U.S. and foreign source) regardless of where they live
 C. Only their U.S. source income
 D. All of their income (both U.S. and foreign source) if living in the U.S.wrong